kinderp/teaster/README.md

 Know if a tester has already worked on that bug, in other words if a reproducer for that particul bug already exists for other products.
 (We do that manually searching for a bug in qam.suse)

   if it's the first time that bug is tested (no reproducer for that bug)

+   (a)
    1. Concentrate just only on the reproducer
-    2. Get automagically a runtime environment with the testing package installed (provisioning)
+   2. Get automagically a runtime env + a provisioning env (e.g. a container with all provisioned packages)
-    3. Once finished creating the reproducer push that one in a repository and share with all other testers in the future
+   3. Once finished creating the reproducer, pack all (run env, prov env, reproducer) and push that one somewheree and share with all other testers in the future.
+In other words we're creating the tuple, the automation environment.

   if a reproducer already exists:

+   (b)
    1. Get automagically an automation environment with the testing package installed (provisioning) and the reproducer ready to be executed
    2. Chose the runtime environment i like (container or vm)
    3. Run the reproducer  (before and after)
    4. Compare the results (before and after)

+In the first case (a) we build an automation environment joining our reproducer,the packages and the runtime environment.
+In the second one (b) we use an automation envinronment to test our bugs.

+What does teaster do for you?
+1. accept requests to create the couple (runtime environment, provisioning environment) and publish that one somewhere
+2. accept requests to create the tuple  (runtime environment, provisioning environment, reproducer).
+So it create an automation env and make it available to the tester.